PeterC66/m4ops/NotesStandardsPractices.md

 ### Connecting to MongoDB

-The MongoDB URL (including database) is set in .env.
+The MongoDB URL (including database) is set in the environment variables (qv)

 For each type of data held in the database, (via [Mongoose](https://mongoosejs.com/docs/guides.html)) we have